JohnSnowLabs/spark-nlp/docs/en/annotators.md

 **Functions:**

 - setEmbeddingsSource:(path, nDims, format) - sets [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) options. path - word embeddings file nDims - number of word embeddings dimensions format - format of word embeddings files:
-  1 - spark-nlp format.
-  2 - text.
-This format is usually used by [Glove](https://nlp.stanford.edu/projects/glove/) 3 - binary.
-This format is usually used by [Word2Vec](https://code.google.com/archive/p/word2vec/)
+  - text -> This format is usually used by [Glove](https://nlp.stanford.edu/projects/glove/)
+  - binary -> This format is usually used by [Word2Vec](https://code.google.com/archive/p/word2vec/)
+  - spark-nlp -> internal format for already serialized embeddings.
+Use this only when resaving embeddings with Spark NLP
 - setCaseSensitive: whether to ignore case in tokens for embeddings matching

 **Example:**